Maximizing Asynchronicity in Event-based Neural Networks

-MRP is motivated by the insight that different handcrafted representations capture distinct raw event information aspects and provide visual data for various tasks \cite{Zubic_2023_ICCV}.
-We anticipate that learning to predict multiple converted representations will yield a representation generalizable to diverse downstream tasks.
+where \(\mathbf{Pr}\) means probability.
+MRP is motivated by the insight that different handcrafted representations capture different aspects of information about the raw events.
+They provide the required information for various tasks.
+Therefore, we anticipate that learning from multiple converted representations will yield a feature generalizable to diverse downstream tasks.